hashintel/hash/apps/hash-api/src/ai/gpt/README.md

 ## Deployment

-Because changes are made in the OpenAI interface and reflected immediately, the only 'deployment' to consider is ensuring that any changes made to the HashGPT-Dev GPT are then reflected into the production HashGPT.
+Because changes are made in the OpenAI interface and are reflected immediately, the only 'deployment' to consider is ensuring that any changes made to the HashGPT-Dev GPT are then reflected into the production HashGPT.

 This will be a manual process of copying over the latest instructions and action schema, and saving.